Louis Nix: Personal life

 On December 8, 2020, Nix was shot during an armed robbery at a Jacksonville gas station while he was putting air in his car tires.
 He survived the incident.

+Death

 Nix was reported missing on February 24, 2021.
 His car was found in a pond near his apartment in Jacksonville, and he was subsequently found dead on February 27, three days after being reported missing.
 The cause of death subsequently ruled to be drowning by the medical examiner.
 Alcohol was found in his system.